PythonRSAS/pythonrsas.github.io/_posts/2022-01-07-3-Python-R-SAS-Input-Output.md

 [datatable](https://datatable.readthedocs.io/en/latest/) is made for  big 2D data frames, up to 100GB).
 It supports out-of-memory datasets.
 The Python <span class="coding">datatable</span> tries to mimic R's <span class="coding">data.table</span>, but does not have all the functions associated with its R sister yet.

 The <span class="coding">datatable.fread()</span> method reads exactly like its counterpart in R.  It has a consice and cleaner syntax than pandas.
-There is no need to type:
-- file extension such as ".csv"
+There is no need to type file extension such as ".csv", .iloc,.loc.
-- .iloc,.loc
 But because it is an extra work to remember these, for now I prefer stay with pandas unless I have to.

 ```python